gregld29200/cyberprompt-builder/README.md

-# ⚡️ CYBERPROMPT BUILDER
+# ⚡️ BRAINSPIRE

 _“Hack the prompt—own the output.”_
-CyberPrompt Builder is a slick, neon-lit web application that helps you craft **high-performance prompts** for Google Gemini while letting you **Bring Your Own API Key (BYOK)**.
+Brainspire is a slick, neon-lit web application that helps you craft **high-performance prompts** for Google Gemini while letting you **Bring Your Own API Key (BYOK)**.
 Think of it as a **cyber-deck for prompt engineering**: analyse your request, choose a protocol (MVP or AGENTIC), tune variables, and spawn a production-ready prompt in seconds.

 ---